VSBtechs/Lecture-Series-Python/Awesome-Scripts/List of ideas.md

 It plays morse code (audio) depending on users' entered string.
 ### 14. The number game that insults you if you get it wrong with entries in a file.
 ### 15. [Bitcoin price tracker GUI](luno_btc_price.py)
+### 16. Script that downloads episodes of a T.V series .
 A GUI that shows Bitcoin price with a button that can refresh to the current price.
 ~